 We each called one of the missing boys' names.
 As we'd expected, there was no response from the darkness.

-These were not "just" missing teenagers.
-They were runaways.
-Earlier that day, they'd taken off from some sort of camp for troubled or IN trouble youth, scrambling up a very steep slope, towards what we didn't know.
+These were not "just" missing teenagers, though—they were runaways.
+Earlier that day, they'd taken off from some sort of camp for troubled or in-trouble youth, scrambling up a very steep slope, toward what we didn't know.
 Did they?

 Randy and I picked up some human tracks, off-trail, soon after we'd arrived at our assigned search area along Route 89A in Oak Creek Canyon.
 But we lost those tracks amongst the thick pine needles and game trails partway up the calf-burning slope.
 We later wondered if the boys had stopped and hidden until the coast was clear, then gone back down to the road.

-Picking and slipping our way back down to the road, I stopped frequently to pull bits of forest debris out of the palms of my hands.
-Mental note: wear my work gloves when doing stuff like this.
+Picking and slipping our way back down ourselves, I stopped frequently to pull bits of forest debris out of the palms of my hands.
+Mental note: Wear my work gloves when doing stuff like this.

-When we got to our vehicle, we drove down the road (up and down, actually, until we found the nondescript trailhead we were looking for) and headed up the Thomas Trail to the rim, calling and searching upslope and down with our headlamps.
-We needed to be sure that the boys, though they intentionally ran away, hadn't gotten themselves into a bad situation -- cliffed out, for example, or injured -- in the process.
+When we got to our vehicle, we drove down the road (up and down, actually, until we found the nondescript trailhead we were looking for) and headed up the Thomas Trail to the rim, calling and searching up-slope and down with our headlamps.
+We needed to be sure that the boys, though they had intentionally run away, hadn't gotten themselves into a bad situation —cliffed out, for example, or injured—in the process.

 Meanwhile, other ground teams were searching by ATV and UTV up on the rim.
 Another pair of searchers was hiking the Telephone Trail, parallel to ours, maybe a mile away.
 All reported negative contact.

-Before Randy and I hiked back to the bottom of the canyon, we contacted Incident Command and found out that our Coordinator had gone further down 89A to assist with a multiple fatality, head-on collision near Grasshopper Point and Midgley Bridge.
-He asked us to look closely for "sign" (footprints or other clues) at the top of the trail, but we saw nothing of interest around Thomas Point.
+Before Randy and I had hiked back to the bottom of the canyon, we contacted Incident Command (IC) and found out that our coordinator had gone further down 89A to assist with a multiple fatality, head-on collision near Grasshopper Point and Midgley Bridge.
+Earlier, he had asked us to look closely for sign (footprints or other clues) at the top of the trail, but we saw nothing of interest around Thomas Point.